Feather (song): Music video

 Mia Barnes directed the horror-inspired music video for "Feather", which features Milo Manheim as one of the male characters.
 Carpenter's stylist chose baby blue and baby pink outfits to convey femininity, fragility, and purity, which he thought would be humorous in contrast to the deaths in the video.
 Carpenter teased the horror theme by sharing a clip on Instagram on October 30, 2023.
-The video was released the following day to coincide with Halloween, and Carpenter shared behind-the-scenes photographs of her posing with cast mates, showcasing her wardrobe, and others of her splattered with fake blood and in a crop-top.
+The video was released the following day to coincide with Halloween, and Carpenter shared behind-the-scenes photographs of her posing with castmates, showcasing her wardrobe, and others of her splattered with fake blood and in a crop top.

-Scenes filmed inside the Our Lady of Mount Carmel/Annunciation Parish church (left) caused controversy.
-The Catholic Bishop of Brooklyn stated that he was "appalled", and they led to a priest's suspension.
+Scenes filmed inside the Annunciation of the Blessed Virgin Mary Church (left) caused controversy.
+The Catholic Bishop of Brooklyn stated that he was "appalled", and this led to a priest's suspension.

-The video begins with shots of a pastel-colored coffin that reads "RIP bitch", neon crosses, and a gravestone etched with "He was just okay" inside the Our Lady of Mount Carmel/Annunciation Parish church, following which Carpenter arrives outside in a bubblegum pink hearse.
-Three men reading a book called "Tampons should be free" follow and catcall her, before getting run over by a truck.
+The video begins with shots of a pastel-colored coffin that reads "RIP bitch", neon crosses, and a gravestone etched with "He was just okay" inside the Annunciation of the Blessed Virgin Mary Church, following which Carpenter arrives outside in a bubblegum pink hearse.
+Three men reading a book titled Tampons Should Be Free follow and catcall her, before getting run over by a truck.
 Carpenter takes a boxing class in a gym while clad in stilettos and knee highs.
-Several men there fight each other and she becomes covered in their blood.
-Another man non-consensually takes a photograph up Carpenter's skirt with the flash turned on while they are in an elevator together.
+Several men there fight each other, and she becomes covered in their blood.
+Another man (Manheim) non-consensually takes a photograph up Carpenter's skirt with the flash turned on while they are in an elevator together.
 She pulls his tie while exiting it and puts it between the elevator doors, decapitating him in the process.
-As the video progresses, Carpenter is seen at the church, where a joint funeral for the men that have died during the course of the video is being held.
-Clad in a short black tulle dress and veil, she dances in front of the coffins and several religious items at the altar, instead of mourning their deaths.
+Carpenter is seen at the church during a joint funeral for the men who died over the course of the video.
+Wearing a short black tulle dress and veil, she dances in front of the coffins and several religious items at the altar, instead of mourning their deaths.

-Critics believed the video was entertaining to watch on Halloween, and Lexi Lane of Uproxx thought it gave Carpenter's fans everything they could have desired.
-It received comparisons to different movies, including Jennifer's Body (2009), Promising Young Woman (2020), Bottoms (2023), and Final Destination (2000).
+Critics found the video entertaining to watch on Halloween, and Lexi Lane of Uproxx thought it gave Carpenter's fans everything they could have desired.
+It received comparisons to several movies, including Jennifer's Body (2009), Promising Young Woman (2020), Bottoms (2023), and Final Destination (2000).
 Lane believed the church scenes recalled the 1996 film Romeo + Juliet.
 Vultures Justin Curto called Carpenter's character "the Girlfriend Reaper".